- Places to Explore

 Most journeys south begin in the region's administrative center, Punta Gorda.
 PG (as it's affectionately known) isn't your typical tourist destination.
 Though it has a wonderful setting on the Gulf of Honduras, it has no real beaches.
 There are few shops of interest to visitors, a few simple restaurants, and little nightlife.
 Don't expect many tourist services.

 So why, you ask, come to PG?
 First, simply because it isn't on the main tourist track.
 The accoutrements of mass tourism are still, refreshingly, missing here.
 Schoolchildren may wave at you, and residents will strike up a conversation.
-Toledo has stunning natural attractions too, such as clean rivers for swimming and cave systems with Mayan artifacts that rival those in the Cayo District.
-Also, with several new hotels to choose from, it's a comfortable base from which to visit surrounding Mayan villages, offshore cayes, and the high bush of the Deep South.
+Toledo has stunning natural attractions, too, such as clean rivers for swimming and cave systems with Mayan artifacts that rival those in the Cayo District.
+Also, with several new or upgraded hotels to choose from, it's a comfortable base from which to visit surrounding Mayan villages, offshore cayes, and the high bush of the Deep South.

 Punta Gorda at a Glance